mekowalski/react-photos-app/NOTES.md

 3. How to render the list onto the browser display

 # What Components to create?
-[] Create SearchBar Component responsible for just showing text at top of screen
+[x] Create SearchBar Component responsible for just showing text at top of screen
   - will handle the typing event
-[] Create PhotoList Component responsible for rendering a list of photos on the screen [] Will still have an App Component(most root)
+[] Create PhotoList Component responsible for rendering a list of photos on the screen [x] Will still have an App Component(most root)

 - A couple of different Components will end up in the App Component
 - Those different Components will have different CSS files
 - Will not define App Component in `index.js`, it will be created in a Component file under /components

+[] Add a touch of styling to the input search bar with semantic ui